WE DID IT!!! Thank you Morgan Hill Community!!!

 This Initiative represents COMMON SENSE CHANGE that residents want.
 Every member of the City Council is on public record saying they don’t want more Distribution Centers to be built in our City.
 They can put their words into action by adopting this Responsible Growth for Morgan Hill Initiative.
 We encourage you to read the full text of our Initiative.

-How the City assigns an official Title and Summary: After filing the Initiative with the City of Morgan Hill, the City Attorney assigned an official Title and Summary which you will see in the Initiative Petition used for gathering signatures.
+How the City assigns an official Title and Summary: After filing the Initiative with the City of Morgan Hill on July 15, 2020, the City Attorney assigned an official Title and Summary which you will see in the Initiative Petition used for gathering signatures.
 We were hoping the City Attorney would assign the simple title we had suggested, Responsible Growth for Morgan Hill Initiative, as it accurately represents the intent and effect of the proposed changes.
 The official title assigned, however, is 35 words long so we will continue to use Responsible Growth for Morgan Hill Initiative to simplify communications.

 How the Initiative is made public: After we received Title and Summary, we were required to publish a filing notice in the Morgan Hill Times prior to gathering signatures.